8. Windows Event Logs & Finding Evil - Skills Assessment

 π What Does This Mean?β

-DLL | Meaning |
+| DLL | Meaning |

-clr.dll | The .NET CLR β required to run .NET code (e.g., PowerShell) |
+| clr.dll | The .NET CLR β required to run .NET code (e.g., PowerShell) |

-bcrypt.dll | Used for cryptographic operations, often invoked by PowerShell |
+| bcrypt.dll | Used for cryptographic operations, often invoked by PowerShell |

-amsi.dll | AntiMalware Scan Interface β loaded only when PowerShell or script engines are running, so AV/EDR can scan content |
+| amsi.dll | AntiMalware Scan Interface β loaded only when PowerShell or script engines are running, so AV/EDR can scan content |

-should NOT load amsi.dll
+Legitimate Calculator.exe should NOT load amsi.dll under normal use.

-via the Common Language Runtime - CLR
+Means it ran PowerShell in-memory via the Common Language Runtime - CLR β no powershell.exe needed.

 3. By examining the logs located in the "C:\Logs\PowershellExec" directory, determine the process that injected into the process that executed unmanaged PowerShell code.
 Enter the process name as your answer.
 Answer format: _.exeβ